revilowaldow/BITC/Sessions/2023/05 07 - Session 1.md

-Lights had been seen on the north side of town recently [[Terina]] (armed civilian) went to investigate [[Yukil]] the goblin blacksmith supposedly saw [[Calamxis]] the gladiator passing by on the night of the lights hidden under a scruffy cloak but could tell by his movements
+Lights had been seen on the north side of town recently [[Terina]] (armed civilian) went to investigate [[Yukil]] the goblin blacksmith supposedly saw [[Calamxis]] (the dripping knight) the gladiator passing by on the night of the lights hidden under a scruffy cloak but could tell by his movements
 There are three Chimera Comanda in town, two male, one female

+The party met a refugee called

 The party rested overnight in the tavern with one minorly damaged bed There was some discussion of backstories;